kingdonb/materialize-jekyll/_posts/2019-05-19-running-workflow-without-any-loadbalancer.markdown

 #### Footnotes

-[1]* it breaks CI because any automation for a helm chart is likely to run `helm dep build` before installing the chart and its dependencies, at least Helm-Operator did run `helm dep update`, which means your change to the file `charts/builder/templates/builder-service.yaml` right there in-place on your filesystem, is going to be overwritten by the copy from upstream before it gets installed.
+[1]* it breaks CI because any automation for a helm chart is likely to run `helm dep build` before installing the chart and its dependencies, at least for me Helm Operator did run `helm dep update`, which means your change to the file `charts/builder/templates/builder-service.yaml` right there in-place on your filesystem, is going to be overwritten by the copy from upstream before it gets installed.